 Dark Souls: Both endings are like this primarily because you never find out what the end result of all your struggle amounted to for the world.

-Vanquish ends with the Big Bad escaping the exploding space colony and being revealed as merely an agent for the Order of the Russian Star, and those Bogey suits you fought were just remote-controlled drones.
-Due to poor sales and the expiration of Platinum Games' contract with Sega, chances for a sequel are almost nil.
+Vanquish ends with the Big Bad escaping the exploding space colony and being revealed as merely an agent for the Order of the Russian Star, and those Bogey suits you fought were just remote-controlled drones, causing the U.S. president to give up all hope and commit suicide.
+Due to poor sales (thanks to being greatly Screwed by the Network), Shinji Mikami leaving Platinum Games, and the expiration of Platinum's contract with Sega, chances for a sequel are almost nil.

 Turok 3: Shadow of Oblivion by Acclaim ends on a post-credits cliffhanger.
 Adon tells the Council of Voices that she is certain that Joshua Fireseed, despite dying again following his brief resurrection by Oblivion, is still alive.
 Pleading for permission to try and save him, the council proclaims he was meant to die and denies her request.
 Adon adamantly says she will defy them and do it anyway before taking her leave.
 The council is then seen talking to a dark shaded female character who is told to "prepare herself" with the implication being that they have marked Adon for death and want Joshua to remain dead.
 Acclaim never resolved this ending with a direct sequel instead making one final Turok game, Turok: Evolution.
 It wasn't a sequel but a prequel to the previous games and the comic series they spun off from.
 Any chance of a genuine sequel went out the window as Acclaim went bankrupt in 2004.
 The whole Turok universe was later rebooted in the 2008 game Turok by Touchstone Games putting the ending of Turok 3 in cliffhanger limbo.